Robert George Spencer Hudson: Career

 Hudsons's early career was academic, first at University College London, and then at the University of Leeds, where he became professor of geology.
 In 1946 he joined the Iraq Petroleum Company and did extensive field trips to Kurdistan, British Mandate of Palestine, Iraq, and Oman.
 He retired from Iraq Petroleum Company in 1958, and became an Iveagh Research Fellow at Trinity College, Dublin in 1960.
 He was appointed to the chair of geology and mineralogy there in 1961.

 In 1958 he was awarded the Murchison Medal by the Geological Society of London for "his significant contribution to the science by means of a substantial body of research."

 He was elected as a Fellow of the Royal Society in 1961.
-He was also vice president of the Geological Society of London and founder president of the Paleontological Association.
+He was also vice president of the Geological Society of London and founder president of the Palaeontological Association.
 Between 1923 and 1966 over one hundred of his papers were published.
 He died in his college rooms in Dublin.

 Two of his brothers awarded an MBE: William Spencer Hudson for his work as regional fuel engineer in Nottingham and Edward Charles Hudson during World War II.